 The Romans used travertine on the main parts of buildings where it was too expensive to use marble.
 Often, for instance, the steps might be made of travertine while the columns or sculptures were made of marble.
 We do the same thing today.

 Some examples of Roman buildings in travertine are the Colosseum in Rome or the Theater of Marcellus.
-Architects also used travertine in the Middle Ages, for example to build the Romanesque baptistry at Pisa.
+Architects also used travertine in the Middle Ages, for example to build the Romanesque baptistry at Pisa, in Italy.

 Learn by doing: find a building in your city that uses travertine